Freelancing software that helps you get paid faster.

 Stripe vs PayPal, which one should I use as a freelancer?

-For years, PayPal has made headlines as the most popular choice for freelancers to accept client payments.
+For years, PayPal has made headlines as the most popular choice for freelancers to accept client payments for their submitted invoice templates.
 Any good business owner should always keep their mind open to other options, however, and Stripe has enough merit to consider it a strong possible contender.
 In fact, as technology changes to make the business of freelancing easier, PayPal and Stripe have amped up their offerings to remain competitive.

 While no one is saying that you have to choose one over the other, it’s wise to know what each brings to the table.
 Even if you decide to go with both for your invoice processing needs, there is usually a clear winner in most situations.
 In particular, if you are using client retainers, with monthly recurring payments using such plugins as WooCommerce subscriptions or other similar software, you need to make sure you've worked out all the fees, benefits and drawbacks of using either of these payment gateways.
 This is because the long-term usage of recurring payments for multiple clients will actually build up over time to significant amounts, and as a freelancer, you'll want to keep your expenses to a minimum.